WindoC/django-locallibrary-tutorial/README.md

 docker exec -it django-playground python manage.py createsuperuser # Create a superuser
 ```

-Other command you may what to use.
-Just add the docker prefix before you command `docker exec -it django-playground <your command>`
+Other command you may want to use.
+Just add the docker prefix before your command `docker exec -it django-playground <your command>`

 Example: